RebornBeat/BGP-X/hardware/README.md

 Compatible third-party hardware is commercially available from GL.iNet, Raspberry Pi, and other vendors.
 See `compatible_hardware.md`.

 Meshtastic hardware for LoRa adaptation is available from LILYGO, Heltec, RAK Wireless, and other vendors.
 See `meshtastic_adapter.md`.

----

-## 13. Note on Broadcast Amplifier (Deprecated Concept)

-The original BGP-X specification included a "BGP-X Amplifier v1" as a separate product category — a minimal LoRa repeater on STM32H7 with no BGP-X routing intelligence.

-**This concept has been retired.**

-The BGP-X Node v1 in Range Extension mode provides equivalent coverage extension while maintaining full BGP-X encryption at every hop.
-A pure PHY-level amplifier that relays traffic without encryption introduces a security vulnerability — traffic would be exposed at the relay's radio interface.

-The Node v1 Range Extension mode is the correct solution for range extension use cases.
-The STM32H7 is not suitable for running the full BGP-X daemon (requires Linux for async I/O, full crypto stack, DHT).